r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Absolutely not.
 Creating a FREE Rank Math SEO account is needed only to utilize our API via which one can get automatic keyword suggestions from Google and can run SEO Site Analysis inside WordPress. <a href="https://rankmath.com/kb/free-account-benefits/" target="_blank">You can read more about that here.</a>

 = Will you set up Rank Math SEO on my website? =
 Rank Math SEO is pretty easy to set up on your website.
-Apart from detailed instructions on how to install Rank Math SEO on our website, we've built in a user-friendly setup wizard that will help you setup and configure Rank Math SEO perfectly for your website.
+Apart from detailed instructions on how to install Rank Math SEO on our website, we've built in a user-friendly setup wizard that will help you set up and configure Rank Math SEO perfectly for your website.
 If you face any issues even after using the setup wizard, please get in touch with the support team by sending an email to support@rankmath.com

 = Do I have to remove other SEO plugins if I install Rank Math SEO? = That is recommended.
-Rank Math SEO is designed to be an all in one SEO plugin that takes care of everything SEO-related.
+Rank Math SEO is designed to be an all-in-one SEO plugin that takes care of everything SEO-related.
 If you use other SEO plugins with Rank Math SEO on your website, not only will the performance of your website be negatively affected, but both plugins working together can produce unexpected SEO results.

 = I already use an SEO plugin.
 Can I use Rank Math SEO on top of that plugin? = You can, but we do not recommend it.
 Rank Math SEO has all the functionalities that you would need in an SEO plugin.
 If you still prefer using another plugin for a specific feature, you can do that.
 But, we would recommend that you turn off that functionality of Rank Math SEO to avoid potential conflicts/issues.